vDorst/RTLPlayground/README.md

 - Interrupt control for timer, serial, external irqs 0, 1
 - Serial console via SFRs
 - Flash operations via SFRs
+- Bank switching via SFRs
 - Access to Switch registers via SFRs
   - LED setup
   - Reset
-  - Some switch settings
+  - Some switch settings such as MAC configuration
+  - GPIO to detect SFP module insert/removal/LOS
+  - I2C to read SFP EEPROM
+  - NIC setup
 - Access to PHYs via MDIO (only conceptually, not tested):
-  - Clause 22? via SFR
+  - SerDes settings of SoC via SFR: Configure SFPs in 10Gbit/2.5Gbit/1Gbit, RTL8221
-  - Clause 45 via SFR
+  - Clause 45 via SFR: configure RTL8221

-Access to CPU-Port NIC via a different set of SFRs and external IRQ1 is conceptually understood, but not included because without proper switch register configuration it cannot be tested.
+- NIC TX and RX of packets via SFRs
+  - send and receive Ethernet frames via SFRs and Switch registers

+Ethernet frame RX IRQ via IRQ1 is conceptually understood, but not activated.
+RX is currently done via polling, which allows ping-times of <100ms.

 The RTL8372/3 have 256 bytes of internal RAM (INTMEM) accessible through MOV instructions, which are used for the stack and important globals.
 Some of